 Set Up Can Range from Easy to Complicated

 With the wired doorbells, you’ll need to do a little more setup, including turning off the power to your home because you’ll be connecting electrical wires.
-If you purchase a whole-home system, you also will need to install window and door sensors and mount security cameras.
+If you purchase residential and commercial security systems, you’ll be able to install window and door sensors and mount security cameras.

 Advantages of a Wireless Security System